-Separatists to mainstream politicians: How Kashmir web of terror funding is unfolding
+Separatists to mainstream politicians: How Kashmir’s web of terror funding is unfolding

 New Delhi, Aug 10: The probe by the National Investigation Agency has been a systematic one.
 After all several probes of this nature relating to the terror funding and hawala cases relating to Jammu and Kashmir have ended up in the cold storage.